 Getting Started with Pandas and Matplotlib

-Why pandas and matplotlib?
+Why Pandas and Matplotlib?

 Together these two libraries offer enough to start doing meaningful data work in Python.

-Many Excel based workflows can be completely replaced and improved with these two libraries.
+Tabular data has rows and columns.
 If you have worked with Excel, you have already worked with tabular data.

-Installing and using pandas
+Installing and Using Pandas

 You can install pandas with pip, a Python package manager: